kensh1ro/flutter-ssl-bypass/README.md

 # flutter-ssl-bypass

 ### tested on linux
-## i will assume that you already have burp's certificate installed to system CA store
+## i will assume that you already have burp's certificate installed to system CA store, if not then follow along 🤦

+ATTENTION: this needs a rooted devices

+after exporting Burp's DER certificate, we need to change it PEM format, although this isn't necessary, but it seems that Android CA store doesn't like DER format

+`openssl x509 -inform der -in $CERT_NAME -out certificate.pem`
+`openssl x509 -inform PEM -subject_hash_old -in certificate.pem | head -1` #my output was 9a5ba575

+rename "certificate.pem" to the above command's output, for example:
+`mv certificate.pem 9a5ba575.0`

+now make sure you have an ADB connection to your device

+`adb push 9a5ba575.0 /sdcard
+adb shell mount -o rw,remount /system cp /sdcard/9a5ba575.0 /system/etc/security/cacerts
+chmod 644 /system/etc/security/cacerts/9a5ba575.0
+chown root:root /system/etc/security/cacerts/9a5ba575.0`

+after that you should REBOOT!

 **i will demonstrate by example to make the method easier to apply**